ccmmf/workflows/phase_1a_single_site_almond/README.md

 ## Run workflow

+Choose the method that matches your installation: Directly installed or containerized.

+Known limitations of this prototype:
-Choose the method that matches your installation.
-Note that for the prototype we show a single-threaded run (`sbatch -n1 --cpus-per-task=1`); in future phases we will distribute model execution across the available cores.
+  - We show a single-threaded run (`sbatch -n1 --cpus-per-task=1`); in future phases we will distribute model execution across the available cores.
+  - Does not rerun cleanly.
+If an `output/` directory exists from a previous run, move it aside before invoking `04_run_models.R` to avoid cryptic errors about "duplicate 'row.names' are not allowed".

 ### Directly installed